OpenTechSchool/python-beginners/source/loops.rst

    after, as part of the rest of your program.
 Use four spaces (hitting tab) to indent your code.

-Sometime you want to repeat some code a number of times, but don't care about the value of the ``i`` variable; so it can be good practice to replace it with ``_`` instead.
+Sometimes you want to repeat some code a number of times, but don't care about the value of the ``i`` variable; so it can be good practice to replace it with ``_`` instead.
 This signifies that we don't care about its value, or don't wish to use it.
 Here's a simple example::